Search (powered by Google): .

 - Substitution or waiver of certain classes:

 - Students who wish to request an exemption because of a specific disability should contact ODS so that they may be referred to the correct college or department for further information.
-ODS does not make any determinations regarding course substitutions or waivers.
+DS does not make any determinations regarding course substitutions or waivers.

 - Scheduling accommodations: